Yesterday I once again took the transit bus home from work.

-Don’t get me wrong, I used to have a SERIOUS temper back in the day, but I’ve worked on myself for years now, and have become a far happier and more positive person.
+Don’t get me wrong, I used to have a SERIOUS temper when I was a young kid, but I’ve worked on myself for many, many years now, and am a far happier and much more positive person.
 Life is so much more peaceful this way.

 BUT IN ONE FREAKING BUS RIDE THIS DAMN MAN WAS THREATENING TO UNDO YEARS OF HARD WORK!!!

 The woman on the other line was obviously a famous comedian because the man couldn’t stop fake-laughing for the life of him.